The conditions in which I create my work are tense, crazed, and unpredictable.

-Running short on time and money, photographer Spencer Tunick’s plan was to shoot his “Florida” photograph in Pensacola, the quickest and least expensive way to fill the state’s requirement in his “NAKED STATES” tour.
+Running short on time and money, photographer Spencer Tunick’s plan was to shoot “Florida,” for his Naked States Tour Exhibit, in Pensacola, the quickest and least expensive way to fill America’s 27th State.
+(Florida/March 3, 1845)

 That was the plan, until a young theater student in Orlando convinced him to meet her on The Space Coast, and take the picture that wound up being one of Spencer’s favorites of the 50 made in his and Krissy’s two-month photographic expedition.

 Titusville, Florida (November 19, 1997) — It’s the clash of the countdowns.
 Three minutes to liftoff and NASA is doing a final check on the status of Columbia’s liquid hydrogen.
 Simultaneously, straight across from the Cape on a rickety, wooden dock, Spencer is nervously checking one more time with Missy.